rogsme/rogs.me/content/about.md

 {{< img class="cats" src="/chocha-bollo.jpeg" caption="Chocha and Bollo being good kittens 😸" >}}

 ## Tatoos
-So far, I have 7 tatoos:
+So far, I have 7 tattoos:
 - Right arm:
   + A rose on my hand.
   + A big rose on my forearm.